RickStrahl/BlogPosts/2026-06/Windows-Protected-your-PC-Dealing-with-Windows-SmartScreen-on-Installation/WindowsSmartscreenWindowsProtectedYourPcPromptsOnInstallation.md

 ## SmartScreen Rant
 As you can tell I'm not a big fan of SmartScreen.
 Few people - even users - are.
 I'm not against warning users of the dangers of installing software from the Web or networks in general.
 But heavy handely and effectively scaring users into avoiding installing software that they might even trust, is something else.
 And that's really what SmartScreen does.

-But what pisses me off though is that many users are sure they want to install, and perhaps have even installed a previous version of same software from the same site, and they are still warned away the same as everyone else.
-Often users don't know how to navigate past the scary blue dialog to install - most casual users are simply scared off.

-The way that SmartScreen does this seems particularly nasty, clearly trying to scare users into not installing externally downloaded apps, and trying to push people to Windows Store installed apps which never are forced through this rigmarole.

 The issue I have with SmartScreen and its UI are many:

 * It doesn't tell you anything other than *"Big Scary Warning, Don't Do it!"*